Updated May 21 @ 4 pm

 In the Massachusetts Board of Bar Overseers decision, the use of police officers was also cited as problematic.
 “Even if unintentional, the presence of uniformed officers can be intimidating,” the decision states.
 “The threat of prosecution is real.
 The consequences can be severe.”

 During her hearing, Marshard’s defense centered on her being targeted as part of a vendetta at the courthouse, but the board in its decision gave little credibility to those claims.
 Instead, the hearing board in that decision stated Marshard “crossed an ethical line,” and also found other conduct by her “problematic, but in the rough-and-tumble world of criminal prosecutions, it did not cross the ethical line into the charged misconduct.”

 O’Keefe, who was called to testify during Marshard’s hearing, has been a staunch supporter of her, saying his office would appeal that ruling even before Marshard and her attorney did.

 Marshard faced a three-count complaint that she intentionally withheld exculpatory evidence from the defense, met with a potential witness without his attorney present, and failed to correct testimony before a grand jury.
 The only count that was proven was that she met with a potential witness without his attorney present, the decision states.

-The release issued by O’Keefe’s office Monday states that the ethics training will be held at the Hyannis Resort and Conference Center from 9:30 am to 3 pm with lunch provided.
-Among the topics included will be conflicts, discover, witness preparation and ex parte communication.
+The release issued by O’Keefe’s office Monday states that the ethics training will be held at the Hyannis Resort and Conference Center from 9:30 am to 3 pm, with lunch provided.
+Among the topics included will be conflicts, discovery, witness preparation, and ex parte communication.

 Panelists will include Tigran Eldred, a professor at New England Law, Judy Zeprun Kalman, general counsel and director of the AG Institute at the Massachusetts Attorney General’s Office; and Brendan Ruane, a professional development consultant and lead instructor for the National Attorneys General Training and Research Institute.